Gujarati language: Demographics and distribution

 Muhammad Ali Jinnah and Mahatma Gandhi were both native Gujarati speakers but the former advocated for the use of Urdu.

 Of the approximately million speakers of Gujarati in 2022, roughly million resided in India, 250,000 in Tanzania, in Kenya, and some thousands in Pakistan.
 Many Gujarati speakers in Pakistan are shifting to Urdu; however, some Gujarati community leaders in Pakistan claim that there are 3 million Gujarati speakers in Karachi.

 Mahatma Gandhi used Gujarati to serve as a medium of literary expression.
 He helped to inspire a renewal in its literature, and in 1936 he introduced the current spelling convention at the Gujarati Literary Society's 12th meeting.

 Some Indo-Mauritians and many Réunion islanders are of Gujarati descent and some of them still speak Gujarati.

 A considerable Gujarati-speaking population exists in North America, especially in the New York City Metropolitan Area and in the Greater Toronto Area, which have over 100,000 speakers and over 75,000 speakers, respectively, but also throughout the major metropolitan areas of the United States and Canada.
 According to the 2016 census, Gujarati is the fourth most-spoken South Asian language in Toronto after Hindustani, Punjabi and Tamil.

 The UK has over 200,000 speakers, many of them situated in the London area, especially in North West London (in Harrow and Wembley), but also in Birmingham, Manchester, and in Leicester, Coventry, Rugby, Bradford and the former mill towns within Lancashire.
 A portion of these numbers consists of East African Gujaratis who, under increasing discrimination and policies of Africanisation in their newly independent resident countries (especially Uganda, where Idi Amin expelled 50,000 Asians), were left with uncertain futures and citizenships.
 Most, with British passports, settled in the UK.
 Gujarati is offered as a GCSE subject for students in the UK.

 Some Gujarati parents in the diaspora are not comfortable with the possibility that their children will not be fluent in the language.
 In a study, 80% of Malayali parents felt that "Children would be better off with English", compared to 36% of Kannada parents and only 19% of Gujarati parents.

 Besides being spoken by the Gujarati people, many non-Gujarati residents of Gujarat also speak it, among them the Kutchis (as a literary language) and the Parsis (adopted as a mother tongue).

 Official status

-Gujarati is one of the twenty-two official languages and fourteen regional languages of India.
-It is officially recognised in the state of Gujarat and the union territory of Dadra and Nagar Haveli and Daman and Diu.
+Gujarati is one of the twenty-two official languages.
+It is the official language of the state of Gujarat and the union territory of Dadra and Nagar Haveli and Daman and Diu.

 Gujarati is recognised and taught as a minority language in the states of Rajasthan, Madhya Pradesh, Maharashtra, and Tamil Nadu and the union territory of Delhi.